Understanding Cognitive Behavioral Therapy (CBT)

 Key Steps in CBT:

-1. Collaboration: Therapist and client work collaboratively to set goals and identify specific problems.
+1. Defining common goals: The therapist and client work together to identify goals and specify problems.

 Types of Cognitive Behavioural Therapy (CBT)